JWST Observing Overheads and Time Accounting Overview

 Pay attention to the visit splitting distance reported by APT.
 For the most part, users specify observations in APT, and APT then decides on the splitting of the observations into visits (i.e., the “scheduling units”).
 The visit splitting distance assumed by APT is tied to the Galactic latitude of each target because the density of potential guide stars drops off away from the Galactic plane.

 APT reports the visit splitting distance along with the assessment of the number of visits required for the observation on the instrument/observing mode observation template GUI where one enters the exposure and dither specifications.
 Many observations are accomplished with a single visit, but other common observations may involve many visits.
-Each visit of an observation requires a guide star acquisition, which incurs an assumed charge of 284 s.
+Each visit of an observation requires a guide star acquisition, which incurs an additional overhead charge.
 Hence, anything a user can do that reduces the number of visits will reduce total guide star acquisition overheads.

 A specific example where this might come into consideration would be NIRCam or MIRI imaging mosaics.
 The fields of view of these instruments are large enough that each new tile of the mosaic may be a separate visit.
 Depending on the size of the mosaic (i.e., the number of tiles), the size of the object or field to be observed, and the visit splitting distance reported for a given observation, it may be possible to adjust the amount of overlap in the mosaic tiles so that their separation is less than the visit splitting distance.
 If so, then APT can observe more than one tile in a given visit and thus reduce the total number of visits (and guide star acquisitions) required.